Chris MacMinn

 Former Postdocs, DPhil students, and visitors

-• Térence Desclaux (Visiting student from IMF Toulouse, spring 2023): Impact of wall friction on the compaction of soft porous media
+- Térence Desclaux (Visiting Researcher from IMF Toulouse, spring 2023): Impact of wall friction on the compaction of soft porous media

 Former Oxford MEng students